 Fentanyl Citrate Injection, USP is a potent opioid agonist.
-Each milliliter of solution contains fentanyl citrate equivalent to 50 mcg of fentanyl base, adjusted to pH 4.0 to 7.5 with sodium hydroxide.
-Fentanyl citrate is chemically identified as N-(1-phenethyl-4-piperidyl) propionanilide citrate (1:1) with a molecular weight of 528.60.
-The empirical formula is C22H28N2O • C6H8O7.
+Each milliliter of solution contains fentanyl (as the citrate) 50 mcg (0.05 mg), adjusted to pH 4.0 to 7.5 with sodium hydroxide.
+Fentanyl citrate is chemically identified as N-(1-Phenethyl-4-piperidyl) propionanilide citrate (1:1) with a molecular weight of 528.61.
 The structural formula of fentanyl citrate is:

 Fentanyl plasma protein binding capacity decreases with increasing ionization of the drug.
 Alterations in pH may affect its distribution between plasma and the central nervous system.
 It accumulates in skeletal muscle and fat, and is released slowly into the blood.
 Fentanyl, which is primarily transformed in the liver, demonstrates a high first pass clearance and releases approximately 75% of an intravenous dose in urine, mostly as metabolites with less than 10% representing the unchanged drug.
 Approximately 9% of the dose is recovered in the feces, primarily as metabolites.